contactually/airflow-plugins/s3_plugin/README.md

 - `autocommit`        	Passes boolean to tell Redshift to autocommit after running the query.

 ###S3QueryToLambdaOperator
 This operator reads SQL from S3, runs the code on a specified Redshift DB, submits the query results to a Lambda function, and converts the response to a csv stored back in a specified S3 location.
 The Lambda function must return a list of dictionaries in order to parse the response into a csv format.
+The parameters it can accept include the following:

 - `query_s3_bucket`     The S3 bucket where the .sql file is stored.
 - `query_s3_key`        The S3 key where the .sql file is stored.